LesiaChaban/gdk-oci-oke-workshop/03-provision-oci-resources/provision-oci-resources.md

     ![Create cluster Info](images/create-cluster-info.png#input)

-5. A single-node cluster is sufficient for this workshop.
+5. We will use an `Enhanced` cluster type as we are using OCI Workload Identity authentication in this workshop.
+A single-node cluster is sufficient for this workshop.
 Enter the name for your cluster, for example, `gdk-k8s`.
 Select `Public Endpoint` for the Kubernetes API endpoint; `Managed` for Node type, `Private workers` for Kubernetes worker nodes, `VM.Standard.E5.Flex` for the Pod shape, and `1` for Node count.
 Click **Next**.

     ![Add cluster Details](images/add-cluster-details.png)